John W. Peterson: Biography

 Born in Lindsborg, Kansas, he served as an Army Air Force pilot flying the China Hump during World War II.
 Later, he attended Moody Bible Institute and served on the radio staff there for a number of years.

 In 1953, he graduated from the American Conservatory of Music in Chicago and shortly thereafter settled in Pennsylvania to continue his songwriting career.
-He then moved to Grand Rapids, Michigan, where for over ten years he was President and Editor-in-Chief of Singspiration, a sacred music publishing company.
+He then moved to Grand Rapids, Michigan, where for over ten years he was President and Editor-in-Chief of Singspiration, a sacred music publishing company (now part of Universal Music Group, except for the choral music publishing division, which is now affiliated with Celebrating Grace, the Cooperative Baptist Fellowship-affiliated music publisher following UMG's 2023 spinoff of choral music).
 While there, he compiled and edited the hymnal, Great Hymns of the Faith (1961), which included 47 of his compositions out of a total of 548.
 He also served on the board of Gospel Films, Inc. of Muskegon, Michigan.

 He also had direct contact with popular Christian musicians of the day such as Bill Pearce and Dick Anthony.
 He resided in Scottsdale, Arizona, where he continued to write music.
 Peterson died September 20, 2006, aged 84, following a bout with prostate cancer.